Gluten-Free Yeast Donuts

 • In a large bowl, combine gluten-free flour, granulated sugar, baking powder, instant yeast, cream of tartar, nutmeg and salt.
 Stir together until well combined.

-• Add milk and egg into the flour mixture.
-Use an electric mixer with a dough hook and knead on low-medium speed for 5 minutes.
-Use a spatula to blend in any dry ingredients that have settled at the bottom of the bowl.
-Keep kneading with the dough hook for the full 5 minutes and the dough will start to come together better into smoother dough.
+• Add milk and egg to the flour mixture.
+Use an electric mixer with a dough hook and knead on low to medium speed for 5 minutes.
+Use a spatula to blend any dry ingredients that have settled at the bottom of the bowl.
+Keep kneading with the dough hook for the full 5 minutes, and the dough will start to come together and smooth out.

 • Knead the butter in, using the dough hook on low-medium speed, until it is well combined (about 1 minute).

-• Spray a medium bowl with non-stick cooking spray and place the dough into the bowl.
-Cover the bowl with food-safe plastic wrap and place the dough into the fridge for at least 2 hours.
+• Spray a medium bowl with non-stick cooking spray and place the dough inside.
+Cover the bowl with food-safe plastic wrap and put it in the fridge for at least 2 hours.
 This can also sit overnight in the fridge.
-Gluten-free flour needs this time to hydrate so don’t skip this cooled proofing time.
+Gluten-free flour needs this time to hydrate, so don’t skip this cooled proofing time.

 • Line a large baking sheet with parchment paper.
 Set aside for now.

-• Lightly flour your work surface, your rolling pin, and your donut cutter with gluten-free flour then place your dough down on that lightly floured work surface.
-Roll the dough out to about ¾” thickness then use a donut cutter to cut out the donut shapes.
+• Lightly flour your work surface, your rolling pin, and your donut cutter with gluten-free flour, then place your dough on the work surface.
+Roll the dough out to about ¾” thickness, then use a donut cutter to cut out the donut shapes.
 The size of the donut cutter I used is 3” in diameter.

 • Gently place the raw donuts onto the prepared baking sheet.
-Space the donuts out at least 2 inches from each other.
-Wrap this tray well with food-safe plastic wrap then place in a warm area of your kitchen to rise for 1½ to 2 hours (until about 50% larger in size).
+Space the donuts at least 2 inches from each other.
+Wrap the baking sheet well with food-safe plastic wrap, then place it in a warm area of your kitchen to rise for 1½ to 2 hours (until about 50% larger in size).

-• Heat oil in a pot that’s big enough to have at least 2 inches of oil in it without spilling over the edges.
-Oil should be heated to a temperature between 320°F to 330°F. Use a candy thermometer to measure the temperature of the oil.
-Too hot of oil will burn the outside of the donut while the middle remains raw.
+• Heat oil in a pot that’s deep enough to have at least 2 inches in it without spilling over the edges.
+Oil should be heated to a temperature between 320°F and 330°F (160–166°C).
+Use a candy thermometer to measure the temperature of the oil.
+Too hot oil will burn the outside of the donut while the middle will remain raw.
 Oil that isn’t hot enough will result in your donut turning into a lump of dough and not holding its shape.
 A candy thermometer is essential as the temperature of your oil will make or break your donuts.

-• While your oil is heating up, prepare your work space by lining a wire rack with paper towels (to soak up oil after removing the donut from the pot).
-You’ll also need metal tongs for turning your donuts over while frying plus a slotted spoon for removing the donut from the oil and placing on the paper towel to cool.
+• While your oil is heating up, prepare your workspace by lining a wire rack with paper towels (to soak up oil after removing the donut from the pot).
+You’ll also need metal tongs for turning your donuts over while frying, plus a slotted spoon for removing the donut from the oil and placing it on the paper towel to cool.

-• If this is your first time deep frying donuts, start with frying one donut at a time.
-This will give you a better idea of how long you’ll want to keep your donut in the oil.
-At a temperature of 330°F, I cook the donuts for less than a minute on each side.
-You’re looking for a golden color but not too brown as that will lead to a burnt outer layer.
+• If this is your first time deep-frying donuts, start with frying one donut at a time.
+This will give you a better idea of how long to keep your donut in the oil.
+At a temperature of 330°F (165℃), I cook the donuts for less than a minute on each side.
+You’re looking for a golden color, but not too brown, as that will lead to a burnt outer layer.

-• Use the metal tongs to flip donuts over in the oil during baking.
+• Use the metal tongs to flip donuts over in the oil during frying.

 • Use a slotted spoon to scoop donuts out of the oil and place on the paper towel lined wire rack.